-Within the research team Dynamic Game Theory (predecessed by Networks and Strategic Optimization that looked at models of strategic interactions from the perspectives of Operations Research, Artificial Intelligence and Game Theory), I mainly focus on (Evolutionary) Dynamic Game Theory, with applications in Economics, Biology and Oncology.
-Most notably, we organized a Lorenz Workshop Understanding Cancer through Evolutionary Game Theory at the Lorentz Center in Leiden from January 29 to February 2, 2018.
+Within the research team Games, I mainly focus on (Evolutionary) Dynamic Game Theory, with applications in Economics, Biology and Oncology.
+Most notably, we organized a Lorenz Workshop Understanding Cancer through Evolutionary Game Theory at the Lorentz Center in Leiden, January 2018.

-In the summer of 2016 we hosted GAMES 2016, the 5-th World Conference of the Game Theory Society, and EC’16, the 17th ACM Conference on Economics and Computation, that were held simultaneously at Maastricht, July 24-28, 2016.
+In the summer of 2016 we hosted GAMES 2016, the 5-th World Conference of the Game Theory Society, and EC’16, the 17th ACM Conference on Economics and Computation, that were held simultaneously at Maastricht.
 The total number of participants was close to 900.
 These pictures may tell more than words.

 September 2015 I had a short interview on Alan Turing at local radio L1 (in Dutch; from 12:15 to 12:20 in this fragment).